nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 --------------------

 You may disable encryption only with ``occ``.
 Make sure you have backups of all encryption keys, including users'.
-Put your ownCloud server into single-user mode, and then disable your encryption module with this command::
+Put your Nextcloud server into single-user mode, and then disable your encryption module with this command::

  occ maintenance:singleuser --on